cosmos/cosmos-sdk/docs/basics/accounts.md

 <!--
 order: 3
-synopsis: This document describes the in-built accounts system of the Cosmos SDK.
 -->

+This document describes the in-built accounts system of the Cosmos SDK. {synopsis}

 # Accounts